-The Wednesday Word, January 31, 2018: The Unsearchable Riches of Christ Ephesians 3:8 'Unto me, who am less than the least of all saints, is this grace given, that I should preach among the Gentiles the unsearchable riches of Christ.
-The unsearchable riches of Christ were the thrust of the apostolic message and should be our focus today (Ephesians 3:8).
-The preacher's main pulpit subject is not to be politics, nor morality, but the preaching of the unsearchable riches of Christ.
-"Unsearchable"... what a mystifying term.
-It takes us to the treasure-house of God's grace and shows us that the riches of Christ are.
-Inexhaustible, they are like having a bank account that no matter how much we spend we can never empty.
-These riches are, Unfathomable, they are like a bottomless ocean of limitless reserves.
-These riches are both, Unexplorable, and Indescribable.
+The Wednesday Word, February 1, 2023: The Unsearchable Riches of Christ Ephesians 3:8 'Unto me, who am less than the least of all saints, is this grace given, that I should preach among the Gentiles the unsearchable riches of Christ.
+The unsearchable riches of Christ were the driving force of the apostolic message and should be ours today.
+(Ephesians 3:8).
+The preacher's main pulpit subject is discovered in neither politics, nor morality, but in the preaching of the unsearchable riches of Christ.
+The riches of Christ are "Unsearchable"... what a mystifying term!
+It takes us to the treasure house of God's grace and shows us that the riches of Christ are, - A) Inexhaustible, they are like having a bank account that no matter how much we spend we can never empty.
+These riches are also, - B) Unfathomable, they are like a bottomless ocean of limitless reserves.
+These riches are, - C) Unexplorable.
+They cannot be mapped out or fully comprehended or explored.
+Try as we might, we can never plumb the depths of Christ's worth. - D) Indescribable.
 Just when we think we have arrived, these riches keep showing us that there is more beyond.
-They are dynamic and ongoing.
-We are to declare primarily and essentially, the Lord Jesus Christ Himself.
-He is the subject of, 'the unsearchable riches of Christ.'
-We preach doctrine, but our doctrines are to be clothed with Christ.
+They are dynamic and ongoing (see Colossians 2:3).
+In other words, there is no limit to the riches of Christ; they are past finding out.
+Believers in their evangelism are to declare primarily the Lord Jesus Christ Himself.
+Unsurprisingly, He is the subject of, 'the unsearchable riches of Christ.'
+Evangelism is not about telling people how good they can feel if they ask Jesus into their hearts.
+No, we are to boldly tell people about the doing, dying and rising again of the Lord Jesus.
+But what about preachers?
+Aren't we here to preach doctrine?
+Yes indeed, As ministers, we of course preach doctrine, but our doctrines are to be clothed with Christ.
 We preach Election but our election is not separated from Christ (Ephesians 1:3-4).
-We preach assurance, but our assurance is not in ourselves, but in Christ (Ephesians 3:12, 2 Timothy 1:12).
+We preach assurance, however our assurance is not in ourselves, but in Christ (Ephesians 3:12; 2 Timothy 1:12).
 We preach reconciliation unto God, but reconciliation is only in Christ (2 Corinthians 5:18).
 We preach redemption but not without Christ (Romans 3:23-24).
-We preach the One true living God but not without the revelation of Christ Jesus, God manifest in the flesh (John 1:18; John 14:9).
-As Spurgeon says, 'The doctrines of the Gospel are a golden throne upon which Jesus sits as King-not a hard, cold stone rolled at the door of the sepulcher in which Christ is hidden.'
+We preach the One true living God but not without the revelation of Jesus the Christ who is God manifest in the flesh (John 1:18; John 14:9).
+As Spurgeon says, 'The doctrines of the Gospel are a golden throne upon which Jesus sits as King ... not a hard, cold stone rolled at the door of the sepulchre in which Christ is hidden.'
 The able minister of the New Covenant preaches Christ crucified (Romans 15:16, 25).

 Spurgeon again tells us the following story.
-A young man had been preaching in the presence of a highly respected older minister, and after he had done, went to the old gentleman, and said, "What do you think of my sermon?"
+It's about a young man who had been preaching in the presence of a highly respected older minister, and after he had done, went to the old gentleman, and said, "What did you think of my sermon?"
 "A very poor sermon indeed," was the reply.